-When Lisa was looking at how to start a dog grooming business she was able to secure a £500 one off grant to
+When Lisa was looking at how to start a dog grooming business she was able to secure a £500 one off grant to help

-with getting her name out there in the early days.
+getting her name out there in the early days.

 There’s no doubt in our minds that setting up and running your own dog groomer business is without

 doubt the best way to go.
-Lisa set up as a sole trader when she started in business and is still trading as
+Lisa set up as a sole trader when she started in business and is still trading as one.

-one.
 There are no real immediate plans to change this.

 How about a limited company?